-Todra - Rock Climbing in the Todra Gorge (2nd edition2017)
+Todra - Rock Climbing in the Todra Gorge (3rd edition 2019)

-Describing almost 400 sport and trad climbs, this new Pocket Guide is the most comprehensive and up to date topo currently available for this exotic climbing destination, featuring photo topos for 30 of Todra's most famous and popular climbing sectors, alongside detailed maps and background information.
+Describing 466 sport and trad climbs, this new Pocket Guide is the most comprehensive and up-to-date topo currently available for this exotic climbing destination, featuring photo topos for 30 of Todra's most famous and popular climbing sectors, alongside detailed maps and background information.

 Rjukan | Selected Ice Climbs (2017)

 Oxford Alpine Club's Rjukan guidebook is your essential companion for a memorable climbing trip, helping you get the most out of a visit to what is arguably Europe's best ice climbing destination.